You want to know me?

 Whatever it is...

 I find it very boring.
 I believe knowing a person is an art.
 It's like an open world game, you don't know a person you explore him, more you explore, more you get comfortable.
-Thousands of stories and choices, one lead to another.
-A storyline with addition of some genes which builts a personality.
+Thousands of stories and choices, one leading to another.
+A storyline with the addition of some genes which buils personality.

 Most people don't play games out of love or care.
 It's always about power.

-I know, I should now stop my crazy talk.
+I know, I should stop my crazy talk.
 It's time to fit myself into a frame built by society.
-A frame which make it easy to distinguish between Good or Bad, Right or Wrong.
-Some rules which give simplicity to this complex world and purpose to our lives.
+A frame which makes it easy to distinguish between Good or Bad, Right or Wrong.
+Rules which give simplicity to this complex world and purpose to our lives.

 So you are here to know about me?

 I always make this game hard for others.
-As I said before a 'hacker don't just exploit, he also patch'.
+As I have said before, a 'hacker doesn't just exploit, he also patches'.
 The best way to patch your vurnerabilities - is to stop living in ignorance.
 Start being honest with yourself.
-Sadly today our society is filled with fake people.
+Sadly, today our society is filled with fake people.
 No one is truly real.
 Our emotions like guilt, ego, anger, fear always stops us from looking at ourselves.
 We all lost touch with honesty the moment we lost our innocence.

 - I took red pill in life and I feel bad because I know how miserable you get with this.

 - When I imagine my life, I always see myself sitting in a dark room all night.
-Doing some shit on computer while being connected to this crazy technology Internet.
+Doing some shit on my computer while being connected to this crazy technology, the Internet.

 - Sometimes when I turn off my computer, I realize "I am completely alone".
 I lead myself into this.
 It's a choice.
-I might feel bad, but I never regret.
+I might feel bad, but I never regret it.

-- I always have mixed opinions, it help me making my game tough.
+- I always have mixed opinions, it helps me make my game tough.

-- I look things with different perspective, but it's hard, so I end up like most people, using the perspective which helps my agenda or emotions, Perception is a great game.
-When you master it you can justify all action in a way, it make sense.
+- I look things with different perspective, but it's hard, so I end up like most people, using my perspective in a way which helps my agenda or emotions.
+Perception is a great game.
+When you master it you can justify all action in a way which makes sense.

-- I try my best to look for the cause rather than action or opinion.
+- I try my best to look for the cause rather than the action or opinion.

-- I hate most people, I despise weakness.
-But I also pity occasionally.
+- I hate most people and despise weakness, but I also pity occasionally.

-- I love good humor, always try to make clever jokes.
-It help me enjoying my life.
+- I love good humor and always try to make clever jokes.
+It helps me enjoy my life.

 - Yes, I am full of hate and darkness.
 I am full of negativity.
-But someone have to be.
+But someone has to be.

-- If I am reacting on something.
-It's just me trying to have fun out of good mood.
-Because deep down inside.
-I never give a fuck about things I can't control or change.
+- If I am reacting to something, it's just me trying to have fun out of good mood.
+Because deep down inside, I never give a fuck about things I can't control or change.
 I just look.

-- Sometimes I wonder, Who I hate more? powerful people or weak people.
+- Sometimes I wonder, Who do I hate more?
+Powerful people or weak people?

 - I always try to never look for validations from the others.

-- I believe in skills, talent, knowledge.
-The only true way to make this world a better place is doing what you love.
+- I believe in skills, talent, and knowledge.
+The only true way to make this world a better place is by doing what you love.

-- I always look what drives a person everyday?
+- I always look for what drives a person every day.
 Money, Greed, Love, Fear, Compulsion, Passion.
 Some drives are good, some are bad.